NonMarital Agreement Attorney Union County, NJ

 When creating a nonmarital agreement, you will most likely want to ensure that it is legally binding, and enforceable.
-Or, you may have already entered into a cohabitation agreement, and are no concerned over its validity.
+Or, you may have already entered into a cohabitation agreement, and are no concern over its validity.
 Either way, in order for any nonmarital agreement to be considered valid, and enforceable by law, several important factors all need to be true:

-- You and your partner each retained legal representation before signing the agreement, or explicit waived your right to legal representation during this process in writing.
+- You and your partner each retained legal representation before signing the agreement or explicit waived your right to legal representation during this process in writing.

 - The separate finances of you and your partner were fully, and accurately, disclosed.
 If for example, a partner lied to you, hid from you, or mislead you regarding the value of an asset included in your cohabitation agreement, your cohabitation agreement can be considered by a judge to be invalid.

 - Any cohabitation agreement you sign needs to be considered reasonable and fair.
 If a court finds your cohabitation agreement to be overly one-sided, or unconscionable, the agreement may be dismissed.

 - The agreement needs to be produced and signed, without manipulation, duress, coercion, or threat by either party.

 Contact a Union County Cohabitation Agreement Attorney Today

 At The Law Office of Edward S. Cooper, we have extensive experience helping unmarried partners to draft, sign, validate, and contest nonmarital agreements of all kinds across Summit, Scotch Plains, Linden, Elizabeth, and the greater Union County area.

 Attorney Edward Cooper believes that by listening closely to all of his clients’ unique needs and concerns, and keeping them highly informed and involved throughout the legal process, he can achieve the results that best meets those needs and concerns.